J4ckFr05t/DataSleuth/README.md

 > **Note**: You can mount a volume for file persistence if you want to save sessions:
 >
 > ```bash
-> docker run -p 8501:8501 -v $PWD/EDA_Reports:/app/EDA_Reports datasleuth
+> docker run -d -p 8501:8501 -v $PWD/EDA_Reports:/app/EDA_Reports datasleuth
 > ```

 ---